 Pressure cooker manufacturers Instant Brands LLC and Corelle Brands LLC are facing lawsuits alleging that home cooks sustained burn injuries after opening the lids of their Instant Pots while the appliances were still pressurized.
 The lawsuits, filed at the same time in the US District Court for the Southern District of Texas and the US District Court for the Western District of Texas, all have the same theme. argue that the manufacturers were aware of the safety defect and that the incidents occurred due to their failure to redesign the devices despite affordable and safer alternatives.

-The complaints accuse Instant Brands and Corelle of prioritizing profit over safety by continuing to market and sell these pressure cookers without adequately warning consumers of the risks or recalling the defective products, thus exposing users to significant injury risks.
+The complaints accuse Instant Brands (who is now bankrupt) and Corelle of prioritizing profit over safety by continuing to market and sell these pressure cookers without adequately warning consumers of the risks or recalling the defective products, thus exposing users to significant injury risks.

 March 29, 2024- New Cuisinart Pressure Cooker Lawsuit